pixelbin-io/pixelbin-swift-sdk/README.md

 pod install
 ```

-To add the Pixelbin Swift SDK as a Swift Package Manager (SPM) dependency to your iOS project using the provided URL, follow these steps:
+To add the Pixelbin Kotlin SDK as a Swift Package Manager (SPM) dependency to your iOS project using the provided URL, follow these steps:

 ### Creating Image from URL or Cloud details